bob-collective/bob/docs/docs/learn/user-guides/bob-fusion/index.md

 ---
-sidebar_position: 2
+sidebar_position: 5
-sidebar_label: BOB Fusion
+sidebar_label: Harvest Spice with BOB Fusion
 ---

 import styles from './bob-fusion.module.css';

-# BOB Fusion
+# Harvest Spice with BOB Fusion

 ## What is BOB Fusion?